Evolvus/precision-native/README.md

 This will create the `$HOME/precision100` folder and execute the `simple-demo` project.

-> The `--recurse-submodules` parameter is required while cloning because we have a dependency with Precision100 framework.

 ### A longer example
 To-do

 ## Operating System Requirements
-The simple client has the same requirements as the Precision 100 Framework, it uses the `bash` shell for most of its work, more specifically it uses bash 4.2 features like associative arrays.
+The native client uses the `bash` shell for most of its work, more specifically it uses bash 4.2 features like associative arrays.
 Although all development and tests of the framework is done on `linux`, the framwork should run on any operating system supporting the `bash` shell.
 Make sure you check your `bash` version.

 ```